Trusted WordPress tutorials, when you need them most.

 For this tutorial, we’ll use the Popular Posts Widget option and display related posts at the end of an article.

-MonsterInsights offers pre-built templates to choose from for showing related posts.
-If you upgrade to the Pro version, then you can unlock more themes and design options for displaying your popular posts.
+MonsterInsights offers pre-built templates for showing related posts.
+If you upgrade to the Pro version, you can unlock more themes and design options for displaying your popular posts.

 Theme preview in popular posts